Alternative Cancer Treatments | Oasis Of Hope Cancer CenterAlternative Cancer Options with Vitamin C or Interleukin-2

 Integrative Regulatory Therapy with Vitamin C

-The very good news about the IRT-C approach is that it does not harm normal healthy tissues, which have adequate antioxidant defenses; thus, IRT-C is virtually free of side effects.
-The home treatment care program prescribed by the IRT-C includes measures to slow cancer multiplication, inhibit tumor-supportive angiogenesis, suppress the formation of new metastases, and fortify anti-cancer immune defenses.
+The very good news about the CMIT-C approach is that it does not harm normal healthy tissues, which have adequate antioxidant defenses; thus, CMIT-C is virtually free of side effects.
+The home treatment care program prescribed by the CMIT-C includes measures to slow cancer multiplication, inhibit tumor-supportive angiogenesis, suppress the formation of new metastases, and fortify anti-cancer immune defenses.

 Why choose Oasis of hope?